Can a 14-Day Rehab Actually Provide a Platform for Long-Term Recovery?

 The best candidates for a 14-day drug and or alcohol treatment program are people that have either recently relapsed (after an extended period of being clean and or sober) or periodic users of drugs or alcohol.

 The reason periodic addicts and alcoholics are good candidates for a fourteen-day treatment program is they may not need more than one to three days to detox if any.
 That allows the treatment center clinical staff to diagnosis and begin treating any underlying causes and conditions that lead to the addiction.
-This will be the focus during the entire two-week treatment program.
+This will be the focus of the entire two-week treatment program.

 Who are bad candidates for a short-term program?